tek/chromatin.py/README.md

 This **neovim** python remote plugin provides management for plugins built with [ribosome] and distributed over **pypi**.

-This is the python package that will be autoinstalled by the separate [rplugin stub][chromatin.nvim].
+This is the python package that will be autoinstalled by the separate [neovim plugin stub][chromatin.nvim].

 For installation and usage instructions, consult the readme of the plugin.